-Exclusive: Lockheed resumes F-35 jet deliveries to Pentagon
+Lockheed resumes F-35 jet deliveries to Pentagon

-WASHINGTON (Reuters) - The U.S. Department of Defense resumed accepting F-35 jet deliveries from Lockheed Martin Corp (LMT.N) last week after reaching an agreement on who would cover the costs to fix a production error, the Pentagon told Reuters on Monday.
+WASHINGTON (Reuters) - The U.S. Department of Defense resumed accepting F-35 jet deliveries from Lockheed Martin Corp (LMT.N) last week after reaching an agreement on covering the costs to fix a production error, the Pentagon told Reuters on Monday.

-The terms of the agreement were not disclosed.
+Terms of the agreement were not disclosed.
 The cost of the fix was $119 million, people familiar with the situation had previously told Reuters.

 The Pentagon had stopped accepting the jets on March 29, the Pentagon’s F-35 Joint Program office told Reuters in a statement.
-The dispute was over who was responsible for paying to fix corrosion related to an error discovered in the second half of 2017.
+The dispute was over responsibility for paying to fix corrosion related to an error discovered in the second half of 2017.

 The military, U.S. allies that own F-35s and Lockheed Martin are making the necessary repairs to all aircraft, the Pentagon’s office in charge of the fighter program said in the statement.